Teach English in Saudi Arabia

 Teaching jobs in Saudi Arabia can be found at universities & international schools and teachers for all subjects, such as math, science & social studies are needed.
 Teaching Nomad will be there each step of the way, making sure you are presented with the best positions available aligning with your interests.

-Job requirements include having a professional teaching license and degree in education.
-However only a couple years of classroom teaching experience is required.
-Just make sure you’re a native English speaker, and be willing to commit to a 2 or 3 year contract.
+Job requirements include having a professional teaching license and a degree in education.
+However, only a couple of years of classroom teaching experience is required.
+Just make sure you’re a native English speaker, and be willing to commit to a 2 or 3-year contract.

 Salaries range from $48k-$54K USD or more depending on your placement and experience.
 Teaching Nomad works with a range of primary, middle, and high schools.

 Click the link below to start the process to teach English in Saudi Arabia.
 Teacher Nomad’s consultants will be there every step of the way.
 Let us know if you have any questions or ways that we can be more helpful in learning more about teaching English in Saudi Arabia.

 Compensation & Benefits

 Teaching salaries in Saudi Arabia are some of the best in the Middle East region.
 Salary is tax-free, often ranging from $40,000 - $55,000 USD annually, plus generous end of contract bonuses at 2 & 3 years.
 Housing is almost always including and can be either an apartment building or walled off expat compound.
 A single foreign teacher in Saudi Arabia can often save upwards of $20,000 USD per year while a teaching couple with kids could save even more.